phil-opp/blog_os/blog/content/second-edition/posts/04-testing/index.md

 ### QEMU Arguments

-To see the serial output in QEMU, we need use the `-serial` argument to redirect the output to stdout:
+To see the serial output from QEMU, we need use the `-serial` argument to redirect the output to stdout:

 ```toml
 # in Cargo.toml